-Being an in rem right, mortgages do not terminate automatically in the event of transfer of the properties burdened by the same, indeed they "follow" the property and stay with the same (so-called ius sequelae).
+Being an in rem right, mortgages do not terminate automatically in the event of transfer of the properties burdened by the same, indeed they "follow" the property and stay with the same (so called ius sequelae).

-Unlike a mortgage, a pledge (pegno) is an in rem security which burdens only movable assets and not real estate assets.
-Finally, various claims, collectively referred to as privileges (privilegi) have statutory priority against the claims of other creditors in relation to the proceeds of a debtor's property, e.g. the state for direct and indirect taxes.
+Unlike a mortgage, a pledge (pegno) is an in rem security right (diritto reale di garanzia) which burdens only movable assets and not real estate assets.
+Finally, various claims, collectively referred to as privileges (privilegi) have statutory priority against the claims of other creditors in relation to the proceeds of a debtor's property, e.g., the State for direct and indirect taxes.